 According to scientists, these findings suggest that eleskolmol can simulate the missing copper transporters, which provide the potential for treatment of human disorder of copper metabolism.

-«Elesclomol undergone several clinical human trials, so our results provide an excellent opportunity to restructure the anti-cancer drug for the treatment of copper metabolism disorders" - Gohil said.
+«Elesclomol undergone several clinical human trials, so our results provide an excellent opportunity to restructure the anti-cancer drug for the treatment of disorders of copper metabolism" - Gohil said.